 Whereas bone is essential, it is important that the food contains neither too much or too little.
 If you feed your dog too much bone, he could suffer from obstipation — chronic constipation.
 When he is able to poop, his stool will likely be chalky in color and texture.
 In contrast, if the food has too little or no bone, your dog will suffer from a deficiency of calcium and other trace minerals.

 One of the main reasons you are leaving kibble behind is to avoid the high carbohydrate content that your dog never evolved to eat.
 Pre-made raw food that is high in carbs may be bolstered with wheat, corn, or soy.
-Avoid such foods to prevent your dog suffering from inflammation.
+Avoid such foods to prevent your dog from suffering from inflammation.

 Top raw diets do have some carbs due to the inclusion of finely-ground fruits and vegetables.
 These will help your dog regulate his blood sugar and provide him with a source of phytonutrients like antioxidants and enzymes.
 It is crucial that vegetables are ground, as this will allow dogs to absorb the maximum nutrients.